Christmas Paper Ornaments

 For each Christmas decoration below, I show the link, where you can download the specific dingbat.

 Be sure to choose images that stand out in a bold fashion, if you make a big baking paper heart.
-This works very well with this blue ornament icon, which can be found at Christmas Mouse.
+This works very well with this blue ornament icon, which can be found free at Christmas Mouse.